OpenNTI/nti.dataserver/docs/content-anchoring.rst

 ================

-As time goes on and content around anchored items changes, we may need some system for migrating/updating/correcting ``NTIContentRangeSpecs``.
+As time goes on and content around anchored items changes, we may need some system for migrating/updating/correcting ``ContentRangeDescriptions``.
 This likely has to happen on the client side and depending on the severity of the change, in the worst case, we may want some kind of input from the user.
 Does your highlight or note still make sense here